abstracta/jmeter-java-dsl/docs/guide/README.md

 JMeter class in charge of executing threads logic is `org.apache.jmeter.threads.JMeterThread`.
 You can check classes used by each DSL provided test element by checking the DSL code.
 :::

+### Debug Groovy code

+In some cases you may want to debug some Groovy script used in some sampler, pre- or post-processor.
+For such scenarios you can check [here](https://github.com/abstracta/jmeter-java-dsl/issues/41#issuecomment-966715062) where we list some options.

 ## Reporting